adityjoshi/project-t/FEATURES.md

 **What it does**:
 - Extracts text from images and screenshots
-- Uses Gemini Vision API
+- Uses Gemini Vision API (optional fallback)
 - Makes image content searchable
 - Asynchronous processing